-&lt;sup>128 52 U.S.C. § 20507(c)(2)(A).
+128 52 U.S.C. § 20507(c)(2)(A).

-Moreover, September 24 is the 45-day deadline, under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), by which date Virginia's general registrars must make absentee ballots available to overseas citizens who request them.
-That is the latest date that
+Moreover, September 24 is the 45-day deadline, under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), 131 by which date Virginia's general registrars must make absentee ballots available to overseas citizens who request them.
+132 That is the latest date that

-&lt;sup>129 See id. § 20507(c)(2)(B) & (a)(3)(B).
+129 See id. § 20507(c)(2)(B) & (a)(3)(B).

-&lt;sup>130 The Court avoided exposing Virginia to such litigation by issuing its decision in Howell on July 22, enabling the Department to complete the systematic removal of voters before the NVRA's August 10 deadline.
+130 The Court avoided exposing Virginia to such litigation by issuing its decision in Howell on July 22, enabling the Department to complete the systematic removal of voters before the NVRA's August 10 deadline.
 See Ex.
 A, Cortés Decl. ¶ 10.

-&lt;sup>131 52 U.S.C. §§ 20301-20311.
+131 52 U.S.C. §§ 20301-20311.

-&lt;sup>132 See 52 U.S.C. § 20302(a)(8)(A) ("Each State shall . . .
+132 See 52 U.S.C. § 20302(a)(8)(A) ("Each State shall . . .
 (8) transmit a validly requested absentee ballot to an absent uniformed services voter or overseas voter-(A) except as provided in subsection (g), in the case in which the request is received at least 45 days before an election for Federal office, not later than 45 days before the election.").
 The deadline is absentee ballots must be available; registrars with approved materials may make them available for absentee voting at an earlier date.
+133

 As Commissioner Cortés explains, if a registered voter whose rights have been restored mails in an absentee ballot, and the identifying envelope remains with the ballot, it may be possible to identify and set aside that vote if the Court invalidates the voter's registration before the election.
-But if that voter's ballot is separated from the identifying envelope, or if he votes absentee in person, then it will be impossible to identify and set about the risk of "differential treatment of the affected voters' votes."
+But if that voter's ballot is separated from the identifying envelope, or if he votes absentee in person, then it will be impossible to identify and set aside the vote.
+The Department is rightfully concerned about the risk of "differential treatment of the affected voters' votes."
 The possibility of such disparate treatment could well expose Virginia to disruptive litigation.
+The

-Ex.
+September 23 if the registrar's office is closed on Saturday, September 24.
+See Ex.
 A, Cortés Decl. ¶ 17.

-See Bush v.
-Gore, 531 U.S. 98, 105-06 (2000) (per curiam) ("The recount mechanisms implemented in response to the decisions of the Florida Supreme Court do not satisfy the minimum requirement for non-arbitrary treatment of voters necessary to secure the fundamental right . . . .
-[T]he standards for accepting or rejecting contested ballots might vary not only from county to county but indeed within a single county . . . .").
+136 See Bush v.
+Gore, 531 U.S. 98, 105-06 (2000) (per curiam) ("The recount mechanisms implemented in response to the decisions of the Florida Supreme Court do not satisfy the minimum requirement for non-arbitrary treatment of voters necessary to secure the fundamental right [T]he standards for accepting or rejecting contested ballots might vary not only from county to county but indeed within a single county").